Ace every interview with Interview AiBoxInterview AiBox real-time AI assistant

 An interviewer watching an AI-assisted round is often asking a quiet question: can you lead the workflow, or are you just reacting to whatever the model gives back?

-Review and validation
+Review and verification

 The signal is not whether the first draft compiles.
 The signal is whether you can inspect generated work with the same discipline you would bring to a teammate's pull request.